The Primary Source Of Information For Osha Standards Is

 There are two main categories of OSHA standards: those found in Title 29 of the Code of Federal Regulations (CFR), and those issued through OSHA’s internal directives and guidance documents.

 Title 29, Part 1910 covers general industry requirements, while Part 1926 focuses on construction.
+These are the standards that OSHA inspectors cite during visits.
 But beyond those, there are also standards specific to maritime, agriculture, and other industries.
-These are the standards that OSHA inspectors cite during visits.
 Each one is housed in a specific section of the CFR — and that’s where the primary source comes in.

 Why It Matters